-(a) The bargaining unit shall comprise all employees of the Employer in Highway Maintenance Service Area 03, except those employees in positions mutually agreed to between the parties as managerial and/or confidential exclusions or those positions excluded under the Labour Relations Code.
+(a) The bargaining unit shall comprise all employees of the Employer in Highway Maintenance Service Area 2 except those employees in positions mutually agreed to between the parties as managerial and/or confidential exclusions or those positions excluded under the Labour Relations Code.

-Positions excluded by this Agreement shall be as described in Appendix 6, "Excluded Personnel".
+(b) Positions excluded by this agreement shall be as described in Appendix 6, "Excluded Personnel".

-(b) New positions falling within the scope of this Agreement shall be included in the bargaining unit.
+(c) New positions falling within the scope of this agreement shall be included in the bargaining unit.